3urobeat/steam-comment-service-bot/docs/wiki/creating_plugins.md

 -   Run the command `npm link`.
 On Linux you might have to precede the command with `sudo` (or doas, or whatever you are using).
     This will make the package available locally to all projects
 -   Open a terminal window in the folder of your bot installation.
 Run the command `npm link name-of-your-package`
+-   Open the package.json in the folder of your bot installation and add your plugin as a dependency with a random version.
+This is important so that the plugin loader will find your package.
+    Example: `"name-of-your-package": "^0.0.0"`
+    Don't forget to add a comma at the end of the previous line so that your JSON object is valid.

 On restart (or by running the command `!reload`) you should see your plugin get loaded!
 If you make changes in your plugin project you now only need to run the `!reload` command to test them.